cloudhead/nakamoto/README.md

     cargo test --all

+## Contributing

+If you'd like to contribute to the development of Nakamoto, please get in touch!

 ## Donations

 To help fund the project and ensure its ongoing development and maintenance, your support in Bitcoin is appreciated at the following address:

     bc1qa47tl4vmz8j82wdsdkmxex30r23c9ljs84fxah

+## Motivation

+Looking at ecosystems that aren't light-client friendly—Ethereum for example—we see that the vast majority of users are forced into trusting third parties when transacting on the network.
+This is completely counter to the idea and *raison d'être* of blockchains, and poses a giant security and privacy risk.
+Unfortunately, this is due to the lackluster support for light-clients, both at the protocol level, and in terms of the available implementations.
+Light-clients are necessary for the average user to be able to securily interface with a network like Ethereum or Bitcoin.

+For this purpose, Nakamoto was conceived as a client that can efficiently run on any mobile device, with the highest standards of privacy and security achievable given the constraints.

 ## License